OpenSextant/Xponents/README.md

 The intent of Xponents is to provide the extraction without too much infrastructure, as you likely already have that.
 This library tool chest contains the following ideas and capabilities:

-* **Geographic Gazetteers & Metadata:** under the hood are standard (ISO, USGS, etc) and defacto standard (geonames.org) data sets instrumented by these Java APIs.
-The primary gazetteer is housed in an Apache Solr index, which can you can interact with during development.
-The [OpenSextant Gazetteer](https://github.com/OpenSextant/Gazetteer) project provides the data ETL to
 * **Extractors for Text:** The focus of Xponents is working with unstructured text in any language: conditioning, extracting entities, tagging, coding it.
 These extractors include:
   * `PlaceGeocoder` a geotagger/geocoder for ALL geographic entities in free-text of any size.
   * `XCoord`  a geographic coordinate extractor to pull out and geocode MGRS, UTM or latitude/longitude in degrees (decimal, minutes, seconds, etc)